 Dr. Tauheed Zaman opens his presentation about marijuana with a photo of Haight-Ashbury street sign, the historic part of San Francisco tied to the hippie and counterculture movements of the 1960s and 1970s, and where the clock is permanently set at 4:20.

-“It’s just to say that cannabis has really been in our communities and among my patients for a long time,” said Zaman, an addiction psychiatrist at the San Francisco VA Health Care System, during a recent virtual presentation hosted by the National Press Foundation for an audience of journalists participating in a fellowship on covering opioids and addiction.
+“It’s just to say that cannabis has really been in our communities and among my patients for a long time,” said Zaman, an addiction psychiatrist at the San Francisco VA Health Care System, during a 2021 virtual presentation hosted by the National Press Foundation for an audience of journalists participating in a fellowship on covering opioids and addiction.
 “And cannabis has historically also been quite controversial.”

 Marijuana use — and its potency — have only increased since the 1960s, research has shown.

 The percentage of people aged 12 years and older who reported using marijuana during the prior year increased from 11.0% in 2002 to 17.5%, or 48.2 million people, in 2019, according to the report, “Key Substance Use and Mental Health Indicators in the United States,” published in September 2020 by the federal Substance Abuse and Mental Health Service Administration (SAMHSA).